CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/history-service/README.md

 # History Service

 A microservice for tracking user question attempts in the PeerPrep application.
-Built with Node.js, Express.js, and PostgreSQL with JWT authentication.
+Built with Node.js, Express.js, and PostgreSQL, with secure credential management via Google Secret Manager.

 ## Table of Contents